 One tip to help with the higher cost of organics is to buy only those in season, or buy organic frozen.
 These are picked at the height of the best flavor season for that fruit or vegetable, and then quickly frozen to lock in as much flavor as possible.

 Each year The Environmental Working Group, a non-profit, non-partisan organization dedicated to protecting human health and the environment analyzes data from the federal Department of Agriculture.
 They evaluate pesticide use and create two lists: the Dirty Dozen list, which contains the highest number and concentration of pesticide residue foods, and a Clean Fifteen list, which contains the lowest number and concentration of pesticide residue foods.

-Dirty Dozen Foods 2018:
+Dirty Dozen Foods for 2023:

-- Sweet Bell Peppers
+- Bell & Hot Peppers

 - Sweet Corn

 - Sweet Peas

-- Honeydew melons
+- Honeydew Melons